Does Sentiment, Expressed by Tweets, Have an Effect on Vaccination Coverage With COVID-19 Vaccinations?

 Points for further research

-- Compare more parameters besides sentiment
+• Compare additional variables besides sentiment